nikomatsakis/babysteps/source/_drafts/opt-in.md

 obvious why a `T` and `~T` value, which are *semantically equivalent*, behave so differently by default.
-Makes the pod category something you opt into means that types will all be linear by default, which can make teaching and leaning easier.
+Makes the pod category something you opt into means that types will all be linear by default, which can make teaching and learning easier.

 #### Safety and correctness: unsafe code